Goldstar (character): Ernest Widdle

 Ernest Widdle is a character in the Lobo comics and the younger brother of Bludhound.
-Goldstar thought that Lobo murdered his brother after witnessing Bludhound's death on the planet Harmony (although Bludhound actually dies of an incurable disease).
+Goldstar thought that Lobo murdered his brother after witnessing Bludhound's death on the planet Harmony (although Bludhound actually died of an incurable disease).

 Goldstar was generally depicted as an antithesis to Lobo - kind, decent, clean-cut and generally a stick in the mud (as far as Lobo was concerned).
 All that Goldstar wished to do was encourage niceness, decency and heroism in the universe.
 For this, he is routinely beaten and brutalized by Lobo.

-Goldstar would encounter Lobo multiple times.
-For a while, Goldstar had amnesia.
-Lobo (and at times, Jonas Glim) took advantage of this by claiming that Goldstar was his personal servant and tricking him into multiple humiliating situations.
-At one point, Goldstar is humiliated without Lobo's help; two ladies at Lobo's birthday party overcome the entire celebration and humiliate the men at gunpoint for their own reasons.
-Eventually, Goldstar recovers his memories and escapes.

-It is revealed that Goldstar associates with a team of superheroes, all of whom are just as upbeat and moralistic as he is.
-They are also just as disaster-prone.

-Goldstar spends some time shrunk down in Lobo's body, after an attempt to save a peace-minded diplomat goes wrong.
-Trapped with him is a biological specialist, Doctor Shapely, whom Goldstar resolves to protect at all costs.

-Later, the Godwave, a remnant of energy from the creation of the universe, was slinging through the universe, causing all sorts of havoc.
-Lobo, on the planet of Apokolips, is seemingly endangered by this wave.
-Goldstar dies in an attempt to save him, jumping into the Godwave itself.
+During the "Genesis" storyline, the Godwave, a remnant of energy from the creation of the universe, travels across the universe, causing havoc.
+Goldstar dies in an attempt to save Lobo, jumping into the Godwave itself.

 Powers and abilities

 The Trixie Collins version of Goldstar has magnetic-based abilities of flight and super-strength.

-The Michelle Carter version of Goldstar has magnetic-based abilities of flight and super-strength, magnetical blasts, resilience to chronal damage, ability to travel in time, and is schooled in time-travel mechanics.
+The Michelle Carter version of Goldstar has magnetic-based abilities of flight and super-strength, magnetic blasts, resilience to chronal damage, ability to travel in time, and is schooled in time-travel mechanics.

 The Ernest Widdle version of Goldstar has good morals and harmonic "niceness vibes".